alexgu2008/elabftw_support_unigraz/README.md

 > **Can I have diffenrnet roles (User, Admin) in different teams?**
 >
-> No, the role in eLabFTW is system-wide.
-This means that you are a user or admin in all teams to which you belong.
+> Yes, depending on the team, you can be either a regular user or a team admin.

 > **Do I need additional software on my device?**
 >